Updated on August 22nd, 2022

 - Field 6: The amount ($) the borrower will pay to the lender each month.

-- Field 7: Enter the day of the month the borrower must make all monthly payments by.
+- Field 7: Enter the day of the month by which the borrower must make all monthly payments.

-- Field 8: Enter the date (mm/dd/yyyy) of the first monthly payment.
+- Field 8: Enter the date of the first monthly payment.

-- Field 9: The date (mm/dd/yyyy) all parties signed the form.
+- Field 9: The date all parties signed the form.

 - Field 10: The signature of the borrower.
-This can be done using eSign or by printing the form and signing the form by hand.
+This can be done using eSign or by printing the form and signing by hand.

 - Field 13: The lender’s full printed name.

-- Field 14 (Optional): If a witness was present to view the borrower and lender sign the form, have them sign the form here.
+- Field 14 (Optional): If a witness was present to observe the signatures of the borrower and lender, they must sign here.